 Just when you think you might have made all the decisions there are to make, another important question pops up:

 Which home air filter will be best for my family’s health?

-There are many types of home air filters from which you can choose.
-Allergy prevention is a big objective for many families to stay healthy.
+There are many types of home air filters you can choose from.
+Allergy prevention is a big objective for many families to keep healthy.

 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are considered the leading filtration product by BW/Cook Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can get rid of up to 98% of pollutants in your family’s air.
-These are the types of filters usually used in hospitals to kill germs and keep everyone healthy, but BW/Cook Service Experts provides them for home air filters.
-If there are any serious respirational health ailments for anyone in the home, the experts recommend the investment of a whole-home HEPA air filtration system.
+HEPA filters are rated as the leading filtration product by BW/Cook Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters can remove up to 98% of pollutants in your family’s air.
+These are the types of filters usually installed in hospitals to kill germs and keep everyone healthy, but BW/Cook Service Experts provides them for home air filters.
+If there are any critical respirational health ailments for anyone in the home, the experts recommend the investment of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters